- Originally published: January 15, 2025

 - Depending on security policies, visitors may need to watch a safety video or agree to workplace rules before entering.

-💡 Best for: Corporate offices, factories, and secure facilities where businesses need full visitor records for compliance and safety reasons.
-Only pre-registered guests are allowed—walk-ins are not accepted for security reasons.
+💡 Best for: Corporate offices, factories, labs, and other secure sites where only pre-registered guests are allowed.

 📌 Reception involvement: Moderate.
-Reception staff may assist visitors with check-in but doesn’t need to handle every step.
+Reception provides light guidance and verifies anything the system flags, but does not need to handle every step.

 For businesses that allow spontaneous visitors, the check-in process requires more steps: